Financing and Funding

-- Office of Lead Hazard Control and Healthy Housing (OLHCHH)
+- Office of Lead Hazard Control and Healthy Homes (OLHCHH)

 Primary HUD office tasked with addressing home health hazards including lead.
 Provides funding and technical assistance to state and local governments to support reduction in lead-based paint hazards, innovative healthy homes and communities initiatives; funds research into lead poisoning and its prevention. [url; HUD]